Josef-Friedrich/audiorename/doc/source/cli.rst

                                promotional, bootleg, pseudo-
                                release

-        $original_day:         The release day of the original version of the album
+        $albumtype:            The MusicBrainz album type; the
+                               MusicBrainz wiki has a list of
+                               type names

+        $artist:               artist

+        $artist_credit:        The track-specific artist credit
-        $albumartist:          The artist for the entire album, which may be different from the
+                               name, which may be a variation of the artist’s “canonical”
-                               artists for the individual tracks
+                               name

+        $artist_initial:       First character in lowercase of
+                               “artistsafe_sort”

-        $year:                 The release year of the specific release
+        $artist_sort:          The “sort name” of the track artist (e.g., “Beatles, The”

-        $albumdisambig:        albumdisambig

-        $samplerate:           in kilohertz, with units: e.g.,
-                               “48kHz”

-        $album:                album
+                               or “White, Jack”)

+        $artistsafe:           The first available value of this metatag order: “albumartist”
+                               -> “artist” ->
+                               “albumartist_credit” ->
+                               “artist_credit”

+        $artistsafe_sort:      The first available value of this metatag order:
+                               “albumartist_sort” ->
+                               “artist_sort” ->
+                               “artistsafe”

         $asin:                 Amazon Standard Identification
                                Number

-        $media:                media

-        $artist_sort:          The “sort name” of the track artist (e.g., “Beatles, The”
-                               or “White, Jack”)

-        $comments:             comments

-        $label:                The label which issued the
-                               release.
-There may be more than
-                               one.
+        $bitdepth:             only available for some formats

+        $bitrate:              in kilobits per second, with
+                               units: e.g., “192kbps”

+        $bpm:                  bpm

         $catalognum:           This is a number assigned to the release by the label which can